tychonievich/cs2102/markdown/structures.md

 What in programming is called a Boolean expression (i.e., an expression that evaluates to either `true` or `false`) is called a **proposition** in mathematical logic.
 When propositions are represented by a symbol, that symbol is almost always a single upper-case letter, optionally with a numeric subscript, like $P$ or $P_{23}$.

-There are two logical values many logical operators;
+There are two logical values and many logical operators;
-the three best operators known are shown in the following table together with various symbols used to represent them.
+the three best known operators are shown in the following table together with various symbols used to represent them.

 Concept          Java/C++    Python      This class                      Bitwise    Other